onropepro/OnRope.pro/server/help-content/modules/white-label-branding.md

 - Enter hex color code or use color picker
 - Preview shows how color appears
 - Colors applied to buttons, accents, highlights
-- Dark/light mode variations handled automatically
+- Two-color limit ensures consistent, professional appearance

 ## Subscription Requirement

-White Label Branding is available on:
-- Business tier subscriptions
-- Enterprise tier subscriptions

-Starter tier accounts use default OnRopePro branding.
+White Label Branding is a $49/month add-on available to all paying subscribers.
+When your subscription expires or is cancelled, branding automatically reverts to default OnRopePro styling (your configuration is preserved for easy reactivation).

 ## Benefits